 Wonder Woman is the first superhero film to ever be directed by a woman.
 It is also the most expensive movie ever made by a woman.
-It is the first female-led superhero movie in 12 years and it’s made more money in its opening weekend than any movie ever directed by a female.
-Perhaps more importantly to readers of this review, it’s pretty damn good!
+It is the first female-led superhero movie in 12 years and it has made more money in its opening weekend than any movie ever directed by a woman.
+It’s also pretty damn good!

 Wonder Woman has broken the mould for superhero films and has done so with a perhaps game-changing impact for Warner Bros’ DC Extended Universe (DCEU).
-Not only is the film somewhat famously female centred (duh, it’s a Wonder Woman movie), but the picture is also a fun and impactful 141 minutes that, unlike its Justice League predecessor Batman v Superman: Dawn of Justice, was a stand-alone addition to the superhero genre, something of a rarity in today’s age of franchise building and universe crossovers.
+Not only is the film somewhat famously woman centred (duh, it’s a Wonder Woman movie), but it’s also a fun and impactful 141 minutes that, unlike its Justice League predecessor Batman v Superman: Dawn of Justice, is a stand-alone addition to the superhero genre, something of a rarity in today’s age of franchise building and universe crossovers.

 The picture itself centres on the rather serious premise of Gal Gadot’s Diana (Princess of Themyscira), aka Wonder Woman, being introduced to ‘The Great War’ (World War I) when Chris Pine’s allied spy/pilot, Steve Trevor, washes up on the shores of her island and brings a troop of chasing German soldiers with him.
-So undeniable is the likelihood that the war has been caused by the re-emergence of Aries, the Greek God of War and subject of many of Diana’s childhood folk stories, that our Wonder Woman turned God-killing Amazon feels impulsed to at least attempt to end his reign of terror over Earth and heads to the front-lines of Europe’s war to stop him.
+So undeniable is the likelihood that the war has been caused by the re-emergence of Aries, the Greek God of War and subject of many of Diana’s childhood folk stories, that our Wonder Woman turned God-killing Amazon feels the impulse to at least attempt to end his reign of terror over Earth and heads to the frontlines of Europe’s Great War to stop him.

 On a more positive note, unlike the rest of the DCEU and much of the superhero genre, and in somewhat of a throwback to the good ol’ days, this film has a soundtrack.
 Not only a well orchestrated score that really impacts the film at several stages, but an actual soundtrack, and if you think that doesn’t matter then try and remember the soundtrack to any DC or Marvel film in the past 10 years and compare that to the amount of other films you do know the soundtracks to: Star Wars, Jurassic Park, Harry Potter, Mission: Impossible, and so on.

-Conclusively, Wonder Woman is a film about a woman by a woman and, despite the unintelligent backlash brought about by some peoples’ sudden realisation of such a fact, it’s by far the best DC movie since The Dark Knight Rises (2012) and should be considered in the upper half of all superhero films released in the past 5 years.
-Whether this is a sign of better things to come from the DCEU or simply the result of some very good work by the talented Patty Jenkins as yet remains to be seen but, as a stand-alone film with a stand-alone narrative, Wonder Woman is an utterly enjoyable superhero movie for the whole family to enjoy.
+Conclusively, Wonder Woman is a film about a woman by a woman and, despite the unintelligent backlash brought about by the sudden realisation of a small minority regarding such a fact, it is by far the best DC movie since The Dark Knight Rises (2012) and should be considered in the upper half of all superhero films released in the past 5 years.
+Whether this is a sign of better things to come from the DCEU or simply the result of some very good work by the talented Patty Jenkins remains to be seen, but as a stand-alone film with a stand-alone narrative, Wonder Woman is an utterly enjoyable superhero movie for the whole family to enjoy.